 The Pro Original has outperformed every other denim fit the company has offered for over a decade.

-Todd Shelton’s longest-running and top-selling product, the Pro Original, retails for $275
+The Pro Original: Todd Shelton's longest-running and top-selling product, retails for $275The Pro Original: Todd Shelton’s longest-running and top-selling product, retails for $275

 Beyond the Pro Original, it also offers a number of limited-time seasonal releases that will vary throughout the year.

 Raleigh Denim Workshop produces jeans for both men and women in a variety of styles.
-It makes most of its jeans in the company’s own downtown Raleigh workshop, where it employs jean-smiths that use old-school machines that have been sourced and repaired to keep up with the times.
+It makes most of its jeans in the company’s downtown Raleigh workshop, where it employs jean-smiths that use old-school machines that have been sourced and repaired to keep up with the times.

 Its stretch jeans are produced by a community of American manufacturers who are taught the Raleigh Denim methods before they’re brought on board.